Manage SMB using the GUI

 Edit an SMB share

 You can update some of the SMB share settings.
-These include encryption, hiding the share, allowing guest access, and setting the share as read only or not.
+These include encryption, hiding the share, allowing guest access, and setting the share as read-only.

 Procedure